kleimberger/ab-testing-final-project/README.md

 # Final project for Udacity's A/B testing course

-See .html file for my approach to solving this problem.
+See PDF file for my approach to solving this problem.